Opinion | The case for hopeful realism

 Hopeful realism is both “centrist” and “progressive,” yet also neither.
 It would push aside abstract debates about whether programs were too radical or insufficiently bold, too big or not big enough.
 The focus instead should be on what can be done, now, to deal with problems that moderates and liberals alike see as urgent.

-Three developments undergird the case for this approach.
+Three developments undergird the case for this approach, which increasingly defines thinking in the White House and among congressional Democrats.

-By making the stakes so high, Russia’s invasion of Ukraine has reminded us how puny and recklessly trivial our nation’s debate has become.
-With democracy, world order and freedom under threat, we can begin to see more clearly how our politics are insufficient to the moment.
+By making the stakes of politics so high, Russia’s invasion of Ukraine has reminded us of how puny and recklessly trivial our nation’s debate has become.
+It is wholly unequal to the threats facing democracy, world order and freedom.

 Second, the scuttling of President Biden’s Build Back Better program requires a return to the drawing board.
 The plan was always more practical in its aspirations than it got credit for.
 But Democrats allowed (and Republicans encouraged) a debate that focused relentlessly on how big the program should be rather than what it would do.